El Rushball, Cutting Edge, Societal Evolution, A Man, A Legend, A Way of Life.

 Get this now.

-One of the boats had engine failure, drifted into Iranian waters.
+None of the boats had engine failure, drifted into Iranian waters.

-And uh realized they were there in distress and said they were released them and released them, like you know, ordinary nations would do.
+I don't want to misspeak here, and realized they were there in distress and said they released them and released them like, you know, ordinary nations would do.

-That's the way nations should deal with love.
+That's the way nations should deal with.

 That's why it's important to have channels open.

-Should we apologize to Iranians?
+Should we apologize to the Iranians?

-No, there was no apology, and there's an apologize for.
+No, there was no apology.

-And there was no looking for any apology.
+No, and there was no looking for any apology.

-Well, then what the hell is this, Plugs?
+Well, then, what the hell is this, Plugs?

 So Biden's on CBS saying, no, no, no, no, no, there was no apology.